-As already mentioned earlier, any piece of wood that has been in the water then drifted ashore can be considered driftwood.
-Nonetheless, the best wood for driftwood should be old and not freshly-fallen.
+As already mentioned earlier, any piece of wood that has been in the water and then drifted ashore can be considered driftwood.
+Nonetheless, the best wood for driftwood should be old and not freshly fallen.
 The latter could pollute your aquarium.
 It must also be from a hardwood tree to prevent rapid breakdown, which could also tamper with your tank’s ecosystem.

 How Long Do I Need to Soak Driftwood?

 Soaking your driftwood in a large water bath will stimulate tannin leakage and prevent the discoloration of water in your aquarium.
 On average, the process should take one to two weeks.
 You can stop the clock if it has not been discolored for a few days after changing out the water regularly.

 Your aquarium and all the life in it make up a fragile ecosystem that is sensitive to change.
 Because of this, it is vital that you make proper preparations before adding any structures, natural or otherwise, to your tank.
 Learning how to prepare driftwood for aquariums is an excellent first step toward this.

 Always find out whether your driftwood is compatible with your tank environment before acquiring it.
 Next, begin the preparation process to make it safe for use by following the steps outlined in this article.
 Once this is done, your driftwood is now ready to join your fish in the tank!